EasyCorp/EasyAdminBundle/Resources/doc/10-customizing-design.md

 ![Default horizontal form style](images/easyadmin-form-horizontal.png)

-The style of the forms can changed application-wide using the `form_theme` option inside the `design` configuration section.
+The style of the forms can be changed application-wide using the `form_theme` option inside the `design` configuration section.
 In fact, the default form style is equivalent to using this configuration: